Best Friends Animal Society

 Best Friends Animal Society, (BFAS) is an American nonprofit 501(c)(3) animal welfare organization based in Kanab, Utah, with satellite offices in Atlanta, Georgia, Bentonville, Arkansas, Houston, Texas, Los Angeles, California, New York City, and Salt Lake City, Utah.
-It also has a partnership network with shelters, rescue groups and members in all 50 states and Washington, DC, to promote pet adoption, no-kill animal rescue, and spay-and-neuter practices.
+It also has a partnership network with shelters, rescue groups and members in all 50 states and Washington, DC, on pet adoption, no-kill animal rescue, and spay-and-neuter programs.
 Best Friends has a 4-star 'Give With Confidence' rating from Charity Navigator.

 History

 The group originated in England in 1966 as the Process Church of the Final Judgment, co-founded by Mary Ann MacLean, who was married to the British occultist Robert de Grimston since 1964, and later to former church member and Best Friends Animal Society co-founder Gabriel Depeyer, and who lived on Best Friends' sanctuary grounds until her 2005 death.

 The Foundation church moved from England to Florida in 1970, in 1978 to Arizona, from where it relocated animals to property in Kanab, Utah, in 1984.
 In 1991, the church was renamed Best Friends Animal Sanctuary, which became a tax-exempt, nonprofit charity, and in 2003, renamed Best Friends Animal Society.

 In 2019, Best Friends Animal Society and Southern Utah University began a partnership that included a new certificate program at SUU that included coursework on how to set up and run a no-kill animal shelter.

-In 2020, NASCAR driver Alex Bowman added a Best Friends Animal Society paint scheme to his stock car to raise support for animal rescue.
-Ally Financial and Bowman pledged to make a total of $30,000 in donations to Best Friend affiliated shelters in race host cities during the 2021 season.

 Utah animal sanctuary

 After the Foundation church moved to its current grounds in 1984, the founders eventually informally called it "Best Friends" until 1991 when it began formally operating as Best Friends Animal Sanctuary, a no-kill shelter located in Southwestern Utah in Angel Canyon (formerly Kanab Canyon) near Kanab.

 The sanctuary is on 3700 acre with an additional 33000 acre leased from the United States Bureau of Land Management near Zion National Park, the Grand Canyon's North Rim, Bryce Canyon National Park, and Lake Powell.
-The sanctuary is home to around 1,500 homeless animals.
+The sanctuary houses around 1,500 animals.

-Every kind of animal has its own area, considered neighborhoods, which includes Bunny House, Dogtown and Cat World among others.
+The sanctuary is divided into animal specific areas, including Bunny House, Dogtown and Cat World.
 Animals that are unable to be placed in permanent homes and wild animals that cannot be released back into the wild can live out their lives at the sanctuary.